Pick-to-Light & Put-to-Light

 - Wireless Pick-to-Light devices

 It is easy to integrate the Pick-to-Light system into your own ERP or WMS system and not have to change or adopt a new software.
-It’s as simple as adding URL calls.
+It is as simple as adding URL calls.
 A REST API is also available.

 What is a Pick-to-Light Device?

-Pick-to-Light devices are modern IoT devices that you can use as signposts in your business.
-They can keep track of the SKU’s at a location and/or guide pickers to a destination.
-Using a simple URL request, devices can be made to light up with, for example, a pickers name, the SKU and quantity to pick.
-The devices can even play a custom tune for each picker.
-The devices are wireless, battery powered (very long battery life) and easy to install.
+Pick-to-Light devices are modern Internet of Things (IoT) devices that you can use as signposts in your business.
+They can keep track of the SKUs at a location and/or guide pickers to a destination.
+Using a simple URL request, devices can use up to five lines of text to display information that is meaningful for your business, such as a picker’s name, the SKU, and quantity to pick.
+The devices can also use arrows and other icons, six button light colors, play custom tunes, and use an onboard thermometer to read temperature.
+The devices are wireless, battery powered (very long battery life), and easy to install.

-Pick-to-Light devices can be easily integrated with an existing ERP or WMS.
+Pick-to-Light devices can easily integrate with an existing ERP or WMS.

 What is a Turbo?

-PTL devices cannot connect to the cloud by themselves – they need the help of a Turbo or SKU-Station.
+Pick-to-light (PTL) devices cannot connect to the cloud by themselves – they need the help of a Turbo.
 The Turbo is the simplest way for the devices to connect to the cloud.